Supported Models for Models API

 Azure OpenAI GPT 3.5 Turbo 16ksfdc_ai__DefaultAzureOpenAIGPT35Turbo_16kDeprecated

-Azure OpenAI GPT 4 Turbosfdc_ai__DefaultAzureOpenAIGPT4TurboNot supported
+Azure OpenAI GPT 4 Turbosfdc_ai__DefaultAzureOpenAIGPT4TurboNot supported by Models API.
+Use BYOLLM instead.

 OpenAI Ada 002sfdc_ai__DefaultOpenAITextEmbeddingAda_002Embeddings only